Air Bags in Your Car: Potential Dangers, Quirks and EffectivenessUpdated Dec. 25, 2020

 Throughout the 2000s, airbag-related deaths had dropped to fewer than 10 each year.
 This is thought to be due to continuing advancements in airbag technology and better airbag safety awareness among motorists.
 Since that time, there has been a spike in annual airbag-related deaths, due to a widespread manufacturing fault that has affected over 40 million vehicles around the country.
 These vehicles have now largely been recalled and repaired.
 The latest news on vehicle recalls can be found on the NHTSA website.

 Car owners must ensure their vehicle’s airbags are purchased and fitted using reputable suppliers and technicians.
 Fake airbags are rare, though they are considerably more likely to malfunction and cause injury during a collision.

 Child passenger safety

-Deactivating an air bag
+Deactivating an airbag

 - A child under 12 years old or an infant in a rear-facing car seat must be positioned in the front seat, due to a medical condition or lack of space in the back seat.

-- A passenger who must ride in the front seat has a medical condition which makes them very likely to be injured by the airbag.
-If you care for a person with a medical condition that may cause them to be incorrectly positioned in front of an airbag, you should seek advice from doctor before deactivating the device.
+- A passenger who must ride in the front seat has a medical condition that makes them very likely to be injured by the airbag.
+If you care for a person with a medical condition that may cause them to be incorrectly positioned in front of an airbag, you should seek advice from a doctor before deactivating the device.

 Occasionally, it may be necessary to remove or deactivate the driver’s side frontal airbag.
 This would usually only be the case if the driver of the vehicle is under 4’6” tall and consequently cannot sit in a safe position relative to the airbag.